By Attorney, David Inabinett

 - Look at Medicaid’s nursing home comparison tool located at http://medicare.gov/nursinghomecompare/search.html.
 You can choose up to three facilities to compare.
 Note: Medicare is implementing a new star rating system.
 You can find a thorough explanation of the new rating system and how to review the facilities in comparison to the current star system.

-- Tour the facility at least once, preferably more than once and at different times of the day and different days of the week.
+- Tour the facility at least once, preferably more than once, and at different times of the day and different days of the week.
 Look, listen and smell as you go through the facility.
 Ask to see copies of inspection reports for the last year.
-If you can speak with workers, residents or other visitors about the facility they may provide some unique input.
+If you can speak with workers, residents, family members of residents, or other visitors about the facility they may provide some unique input.
 A list of adult care homes in North Carolina can be found at http://www.ncdhhs.gov/dhsr/data/ahlist.pdf.

 - Check with the county Department of Social Services where the facility is located and ask them to detail the services provided and give you information about any complaints within the last three years.

 - North Carolina also has Regional Long-Term Care Ombudsmen who are responsible for advocating on behalf of facility residents.
-They are a good source of information.
+They are a good source of information on the quality of facilities in the state.

-- Google the facility, but don’t believe everything you read online.
-Look for trends or recent news about the facility.
+- (Gulp!)
+Google the facility or read comments (if allowed) on its Facebook or other social media page(s), but don’t believe everything you read online.
+Look for trends, themes, or recent news or reviews about the facility.

 - Check out some of the rating websites like A Place for Mom or Senior Advisor.

-- Ask your loved one’s doctor(s).
-Many doctors who handle a lot of elderly patients will know which facilities are the best in the area.
+- Ask your loved one’s doctor(s) or a local elder law attorney, both of whom probably have numerous patients and clients in area facilities.
+Many doctors and attorneys who handle a lot of elderly patients and clients will know which facilities are the best in the area.

-- Not all long-term care facilities accept Medicaid patients and those that do may have limited beds, especially if your loved one is entering directly from home rather than remaining after a stay for purposes of rehabilitation after a hospital discharge under Medicare.
-If this is important to you, ask up front so you don’t waste time.
-If funds are short and your loved one may transition from private pay to Medicaid within the near future, also ask if your loved one would be guaranteed a bed at that time.
-If not, you may end up having to move your loved one to a different facility, resulting in more stress for both of you.
+- Not all long-term care facilities accept Medicaid patients and those that do may have limited beds, especially if your loved one is entering directly from home rather than remaining after a Medicare-covered stay for purposes of rehabilitation after a hospital discharge.
+If Medicaid eligibility is critical to your decision, ask upfront so you don’t waste time.
+If funds are short and your loved one may transition from private pay to Medicaid within the near future, also ask if your loved one would be guaranteed a bed at that time or what is the process to be considered at a later time.
+If not, you may end up having to move your loved one to a different facility – possibly a less desirable facility – with an available Medicaid bed, resulting in more stress for both of you.

 - Ask questions about payment options.
-Many assisted living and continuing care facilities require you to “buy-in” to the facility.
-You may wish to have an elder law attorney or financial advisor look over the terms of the agreement before you sign anything, as some agreements contain prohibitions against making transfers of assets to family.
-Many have large deposits that are not refundable.
+Most continuing care facilities require you to “buy-in” to the facility.
+You may wish to have an elder law attorney or financial advisor look over the terms of the agreement before you sign anything, as some agreements contain prohibitions against making transfers of assets to family or from doing anything related to “asset protection planning.”
+Many have large deposits that are not refundable or which may be partially refundable on a sliding scale depending upon how long the resident remains there independently before moving into a higher level of assisted living, memory, or skilled care.
 Be cautious about the capacity in which you sign on behalf of a loved one to be the “financially responsible person” concerning the resident’s cost of care.
 If you are signing as “attorney-in-fact” make sure that is clear from the manner in which you sign any documents.
+Facilities are not supposed to require such guarantees but it does occur.

-- Consider a facility that offers a full continuum of care through skilled nursing care so that as your loved one’s needs change, they are not required to move to another unfamiliar facility to obtain the level of care they may need.
+- Consider a facility that offers a full continuum of care through skilled nursing care so that as your loved one’s needs change, they are not required to move to another unfamiliar facility, potentially further away, to obtain the level of care they may need.

 - If you anticipate your loved one may require placement into a long-term care facility following a hospital stay, be sure that the patient is identified as an “inpatient” and not “outpatient for observation” at the hospital and, if possible, that their stay is at least 3 days before discharge.
 These are the prerequisites for Medicare coverage for a nursing home placement following discharge from a hospital for rehabilitation purposes.
 Have this discussion with the hospital upon admittance.